-Rat Terrier Exercise Needs: Activity & Fitness Guide
+Rat Terrier exercise & Fitness Guide

 How much exercise does a Rat Terrier need?
 Activity recommendations for this small high-energy terrier breed.

-The Rat Terrier needs 60–120 minutes of exercise daily.
+Daily exercise daily.
 This is a high-energy breed that thrives with vigorous activities like running, hiking, fetch, and swimming.

 Health Predisposition Summary: Rat Terriers show higher-than-average incidence of luxating patella, hip dysplasia, allergies based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.